rindeal/libfprint-vfs_proprietary-driver/README.md

 ## How

+### Automatic setup

 If you use [Portage](https://wiki.gentoo.org/wiki/Portage) you can just install [`sys-auth/libfprint` package from my ebuild repo](https://github.com/rindeal/rindeal-ebuild-repo/tree/master/sys-auth/libfprint) with `vfs_proprietary-driver` USE-flag enabled.

+### Manual setup
-If not you have to do everything manually by yourself:

-The final architecture should look like this:
+How to fit everything together is specific to every Linux distribution, so I cannot describe it step by step, but the final architecture should look like this:

 ```plain
                          +--------------------------------+